The best peanut sauce recipe

 - Make the dressing by adding to a bowl:peanut butter, sweet chili sauce, soy sauce, rice vinegar, lime juice, sriracha and maple syrup.
 Mix until well combined.

-- Add cabbage, carrots, cucumbers, peppers, edamame, peanuts, mint and cilantro to a bowl.
+- Add cabbage, carrots, cucumbers, peppers, edamame, peanuts, mango, mint and cilantro to a bowl.
 For the dressing and mix well.

 - Eat within 4-5 days for best quality.
 This recipe is ideal for meal prep.